awolverp/cachebox/README.md

 - [**BaseCacheImpl**](#basecacheimpl-️-class): base-class for all classes.
 - [**Cache**](#cache-️-class): A simple cache that has no algorithm; this is only a hashmap.
 - [**FIFOCache**](#fifocache-️-class): the FIFO cache will remove the element that has been in the cache the longest.
-- [**RRCache**](#rrcache-️-class): the RR cache will choice randomly element to remove it to make space when necessary.
+- [**RRCache**](#rrcache-️-class): the RR cache will remove a random element to make free up space when necessary.
 - [**LRUCache**](#lrucache-️-class): the LRU cache will remove the element in the cache that has not been accessed in the longest time.
-- [**LFUCache**](#lfucache-️-class): the LFU cache will remove the element in the cache that has been accessed the least, regardless of time.
+- [**LFUCache**](#lfucache-️-class): the LFU cache will remove the element in the cache that has been accessed the least often, regardless of time.
 - [**TTLCache**](#ttlcache-️-class): the TTL cache will automatically remove the element in the cache that has expired.
-- [**VTTLCache**](#vttlcache-️-class): the TTL cache will automatically remove the element in the cache that has expired when need.
+- [**VTTLCache**](#vttlcache-️-class): the TTL cache will automatically remove the element in the cache that has expired when needed.
 - [**Frozen**](#frozen-️-class): you can use this class for freezing your caches.

-You only need to import the class which you want, and behave with it like a dictionary (except for [VTTLCache](#vttlcache-️-class), this have some differences)
+You only need to import the classes you want and can work with them like a regular dictionaries (except for [VTTLCache](#vttlcache-️-class), this have some differences).

-There are some examples for you with different methods for introducing those.
+The examples below will introduce you to these different features.
-**All the methods you will see in the examples are common across all classes (except for a few of them).**
+**All the methods in the examples are common across all classes (exceptions are noted where applicable).**

 * * *